Iranian supertanker is loaded with oil from Venezuela

 Supertanker Dino I, owned and operated by the National Iranian Oil Tanker Company (NITC), a unit of NIOC, finished loading Venezuelan oil at the port of José on Friday afternoon, according to the document, a source and the service TankerTrackers.com monitoring tool.

-The ship arrived at Venezuela in September with its transmitter turned off, carrying 2.1 million barrels of Iranian condensate.
-Super light oil was used by companies Sinovensa, Petropiar and Petrecedeño.
+The ship arrived in Venezuela in September with its transmitter turned off, carrying 2.1 million barrels of Iranian condensate.
+Super light oil was used by the companies Sinovensa, Petropiar and Petrecedeño.

 Venezuela is expected to receive in the coming weeks a second cargo similar in volume as part of the swap agreement, which will run for six months in the first phase.